nishantpillai5/neovim_vscode_config/README.md

 - https://github.com/ofirgall/open.nvim
 - https://github.com/iamcco/markdown-preview.nvim

+- Lazy load
-- Lazy load lualine extensions
+  - lualine extensions (overseer)

 - Default to all files when not in a git repo

 - Obsidian